Today's Bible Reading: 2 Corinthians 1

 Thinking and Reflecting

 Integrity is a much sought after characteristic in today's world.
-Employers seek people of integrity and ethical standards.
+Employers seek people of integrity with ethical standards.
 Wholeness is essential to self-esteem.
 Relationships soon unravel without integrity.
-Ministry also demands integrity--in thought, attitudes, conduct, and relationships.
-Churches are often less likely than secular employers to screen ministry candidates by checking references and conducting additional research.
-This, even though churches need ministers who minister out of wholeness.
+Christian living is defined by integrity.
+Ministry demands integrity -- in thought, attitudes, conduct, and relationships.
+Churches are usually less likely than secular employers to screen ministry candidates by checking references, doing background checks and additional investigation.
+Churches need ministers who are able to minister out of their own personal wholeness.
 Churches should want to know if ministers are competent, capable, serious, committed, compassionate and caring.

 Why is integrity hard to develop and maintain?
-Have you seen churches or ministries destroyed by lack of integrity?
-How do such experiences show the importance of integrity?
+When have you seen churches or ministries destroyed by lack of integrity?
+How do such situations show the importance of integrity?

-Integrity is a concept similar to consistency.
-Contrast being consistent as the natural result of who we are and being consistent but having to think about the details of life to maintain that integrity.
-Integrity properly describes the consistency that results from integrated lives that grow out of one's nature.
+Integrity is a concept much like consistency.
+Contrast two versions of consistency -- being consistent as the natural result of who we are, and wanting to appear consistent but having to think continually about the actions of life in order to maintain that consistency.
+Integrity properly describes the consistency that comes from integrated lives that grow out of one's nature.
 Christian integrity is the wholeness that grows out of the nature of Christ within us as we partake in the divine nature (2 Peter 1:3-4).
-What is the relationship between integrity and hypocrisy?
+For thought: what is the relationship between integrity and hypocrisy?

 Dear Heavenly Father God, we want to be like you, we want to live lives of integrity.
 Help us model integrity to those around us, regardless of our roles -- in our families, in our churches, and in our marketplaces.
 Help us as we seek to keep our word and do what we promise to do.
 Help us to speak consistent words.
 Help us live lives consistent with our claim to be Christ-followers.
 In Jesus' name and by his power I ask it.
 Amen.